Icahn wins three board seats at Hertz, shares jump

-BOSTON, Sept 11 (Reuters) - Billionaire investor Carl Icahn, who has built his reputation on rebuilding companies, won three board seats at Hertz Global Holdings on Thursday, sending the car rental company’s stock price higher in after-hours trading.
+BOSTON (Reuters) - Billionaire investor Carl Icahn, who has built his reputation on rebuilding companies, won three board seats at Hertz Global Holdings (HTZ.N) on Thursday, sending the car rental company’s stock price higher in after-hours trading.

 Hertz invited Icahn’s nominees onto the board less than four weeks after the New York-based investor announced that he had become the company’s biggest investor with an 8.7 percent stake and that he planned to push management for changes.